-The mission of the Wisconsin Science Festival is to inspire and engage us all in the enterprise of science and discovery; to cultivate curiosity and communicate the power of knowledge and creativity to change our world view; to promote innovation and to cultivate the next generation of global citizens.
-The Wisconsin Science Festival is presented by a growing coalition of Madison’s science and arts community headquartered in Madison, Wisconsin.
+The Wisconsin Science Festival aims to inspire and engage us in the enterprise of science and discovery; to cultivate curiosity and communicate the power of knowledge and creativity to change our world view; to promote innovation and to cultivate the next generation of global citizens.
+The Wisconsin Science Festival is presented by a growing coalition of Wisconsin’s science and arts communities.

 330 N Orchard St, Madison, WI, United States and more than 30 locations across Wisconsin.
 10.20.2016 - 10.23.2016